 The most critical aspect of this implementation both in terms of time sensitivity as well as functionality is centered around the support for the MomentUs project.
 Our current understanding of this project and how it relates to Salesforce is as follows:

-MomentUs will be comprised of a series of websites focused on organizing institutions and individuals within six specific community sectors with the goal of increased institutional and public support to help America become better prepared to minimize the risks and maximize opportunities of chaning climate.
+MomentUs will be comprised of a series of websites focused on organizing institutions and individuals within six specific community sectors with the goal of increased institutional and public support to help America become better prepared to minimize the risks and maximize opportunities of changing climate.

 The primary goals of the CRM application are: